PaddiM8/GlossVisualiser/README.md

 # GlossVisualiser
-Parses linear gloss and outputs HTML that shows it in a more readable, visual way.
+Parses interlinear gloss and outputs HTML that shows it in a more readable, visual way.
 Hover a morpheme to see its meaning and how it affects the sentence grammatically, without needing to know how to read gloss.

 ![](https://i.imgur.com/JeeBPur.png)